Two-particle scattering on general graphs: Applications

 In the linear graph, we let each momenta lie in $(-\pi,\pi)$, with the sign representing either a left or right moving particle.
 The dashed lines represent the values of $p_1$ and $p_2$; we can observe that individual momentum conservation, that is, high amplitudes around $(k_1,k_2)=(p_1,p_2)$ and $(k_1,k_2)=(p_2,p_1)$, manifests itself more rapidly in the counter-propagating case than in the co-propagating case; as we will see later, in the context of calculating cross-sections, the distinction between co- and counter-propagating particles is also observed in other graphs that do not have symmetry by permuting the rails.

-Now we consider the appended linear graph \texttt{AL(N)} defined in Appendix \ref{apx:D}; this situation is analogous to another optical system, considered in \cite{appendlineoptics}.
-We plot in Fig.\ \ref{fig:fluor append pi2 pi4 legend} the amplitudes $R$ for the pairs $p_1=p_2=\frac{\pi}{3}$ and $p_1=-\frac{\pi}{4}$, $p_2=-\frac{\pi}{2}$; remember that we have restricted, on a given rail, the outgoing momenta to be positive, $k\in(0,\pi)$; in the plots below, we interpret positive (negative) values of $k$ as a particle with outgoing momentum $|k|$ on rail $1$ (rail $2$).
-Moreover, we can see a $4$-fold symmetry by changing the sign of each individual outgoing momentum; this is consequence of the amplitudes $\mathcal{R}$ depending only on the amplitudes of single-particle free states on the graph, which do not depend on the rail in which the particle is incoming, due to the symmetry of the graph with exchanging vertices $1$ and $2$.
+Now we consider the appended linear graph \texttt{AL(M)} defined in Appendix \ref{apx:D}; this situation is analogous to another optical system, considered in \cite{appendlineoptics}.
+We plot in Fig.\ \ref{fig:fluor append pi2 pi4 legend} the amplitudes $\mathcal{R}$ for the pairs $p_1=p_2=-\frac{\pi}{3}$ and $p_1=-\frac{\pi}{4}$, $p_2=-\frac{\pi}{2}$.
+We can see a $4$-fold symmetry by changing the sign of each individual outgoing momentum; this is consequence of the amplitudes $\mathcal{R}$ depending only on the amplitudes of single-particle free states on the graph, which do not depend on the rail in which the particle is incoming, due to the symmetry of the graph with exchanging vertices $1$ and $2$.
 This symmetry also holds for the incoming momenta $p_1,p_2$.

 We note that the particles have high probability of conserving their momenta, just like in the previous case, although the mechanism that enforces it appears to be different than that of the linear graph.
 Note that the off-shell values do \textit{not} concentrate on the line $k_1+k_2=p_1+p_2$, but there is still a concentration around the four lines $k_2-k_1=\pm (p_1-p_2)$ and $k_1+k_2=\pm (p_2-p_1)$, specially for bigger $N$.
 Even though this does not represent momentum conservation \emph{per se}, these equations together with energy conservation imply that either $(k_1,k_2)=(\pm p_1,\pm p_2)$ or $(k_1,k_2)=(\pm p_2,\pm p_1)$, and thus conserving each individual momentum.
 We may think that momentum conservation arises in the appended linear graph by virtue of the region of interaction becoming more and more translation invariant, in some sense.